-The Turbervill male’s line ended in 1384, as a result of which the lordship and the castle passed to Sir Lawrence Berkerolles.
+The Turbervill male’s line ended in 1384 when Richard II died, as a result of which the lordship and the castle passed to Sir Lawrence Berkerolles.
 He made further modernization, thanks to which the stronghold resisted sieges during the Welsh rebellion of Owain Glyndŵr in 1404 and 1405.
 Despite the repel of the attackers, the castle was seriously damaged and remained in poor condition until Lawrence’s death in 1411.
 Ownership of the property then became the object of a dispute between the Margaret de Turberville daughter, Joan Verney and William Gamage, who gathered forces and besieged Joan for a month at Coity Castle.
 King Henry IV ordered the removal of the siege and imprisoned William in the Tower of London.
-He was released in 1413 after the death of the king, and eventually the castle passed into the hands of him (until his death in 1419) and his family, who made repairs and reconstruction of the destroyed stronghold.
-In 1584, the castle passed into the hands of the Sydney family, when Barbara Gamage married Sir Robert Sydney, Earl of Leicester.
-The new owners, however, preferred to live in their estate in England, thus Coity deteriorated and eventually was abandoned.
-In the seventeenth century castle turned into ruin.
+He was released in 1413 after the death of the king, and finally the castle passed into the hands of him (until his death in 1419) and his family, who made repairs and reconstruction of the destroyed stronghold (among others, a great barn was built in the outer ward).
+Although the Gamage family still owned Newcastle Castle, the “Coytiff Castrum” was their main residence at the time.

 The original castle from the 12th century was a timber construction, but due to the area characteristic, exceptionally for the early Norman castles, it did not have the motte and bailey form.
 A flat area with a thin layer of soil made it impossible to obtain enough material to build a mound (motte).
 There were also no proper hills in the area, and the only watercourse on the eastern side, the Nant Bryn Glas stream, was small and some distance away.
 The oldest fortifications had to be in the form of a simple palisade, surrounding an oval courtyard, similar in size to Ogmore Castle, and slightly larger than in Newcastle Castle.
 The outer defense zone was probably a ditch, later significantly deepened and widened.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.